Yan Klukowski: Professional

 Klukowski left the Bluebirds on 17 September 2019.
 On 27 September, he then joined Hungerford Town.

-On 15 July 2020, Klukowski signed for Hereford.
-On 5 February 2023, following the departure of manager Josh Gowling, Klukowski was appointed interim manager having already been serving as assistant manager.

 International career

 Klukowski scored with a 35-yard shot on his debut for England schools, in a 3–0 away win over Scotland on 25 February 2005.
 He represented Great Britain at World University Games in Bangkok, Thailand in 2006.
 He was also selected to represent the Great Britain university football team at the 2007 Summer Universiade.

+Coaching career

+On 15 July 2020, Klukowski signed for Hereford as a player-coach under manager Josh Gowling, with whom he played together with at Torquay United.
+On September 30, 2022, he was promoted to player-assistant coach following the departure of Steve Burr.

+On 5 February 2023, following the departure of manager Josh Gowling, Klukowski was appointed interim manager.
+In May 2023, it was confirmed that Paul Caddis would take over the coaching position from May 1, 2023.
+At the same time, Klukowski left the club.

+In May 2023, he joined Gloucester City in the role of assistant manager.
+He left by mutual agreement on 17 September 2023, along with manager Tim Flowers.

+In May 2024, Klukowski was hired as Head of Academy at his former club, Forest Green Rovers.

 Personal life

 Klukowski is of Polish descent, through his grandfather.